Linking Cannabis to Sustainable Development

 Menjelang Setahun Malaysia Baharu: Kanabis dari sudut industri: Apa jawapan dan penyelesaiannya? [link]

-by Ahmad Qaiyum & Muhammad Salman (Exco Members), Malaysia Hemptech Industrial Research Association
+by Ahmad Qaiyum & M. Aziz S.A.
+(Exco Members), Malaysia Hemptech Industrial Research Association